Community and Economic Development Office

 The Local Economic Revitalization Tax Abatement (LERTA) was created in the City of Lebanon to improve the economic and business climate of certain residential and commercial districts by lessening the tax burden on new development.
 Whatever amount is being paid on taxes before a LERTA - whether it is taxes paid on vacant land or on an existing building - that tax bill would remain the same.
 The program provides phased out exemptions from all three taxing entities: city school district, city, and county.
 The exemption is 100 percent in years 1-3; and 50 percent years 4-5.
 The program applies to commercial and retail-related new construction and rehabilitation projects on properties located on both sides of Cumberland Street, north to the city line.

 Keystone Opportunity Zones (KOZ) are geographic areas that can provide specific state and local tax benefits.
 The goal of the KOZ program is to revive economically distressed urban and rural communities with one of the most powerful market-based incentives - reducing and/or eliminating taxes.
 Businesses that locate in designated KOZ parcels are eligible to have the tax burden reduced through exemptions, deductions, abatements and credits.
 For a complete list and more information, please go to the state website, www.newpa.com/business/expansion-reolocation/keystone-opportunity-zones.
-There are currently three Keystone Opportunity Zone sites in the City, as follows:
+There is currently one Keystone Opportunity Zone site in the City, as follows:

 Schneider Drive - Lots 2 and 8